jacobandreas/blog/_posts/2016-02-18-monference.md

 There's a general principle here: anywhere you have an inference algorithm that maintains a distribution over discrete states, instead:

-1. replace {chart cells, distributions over discrete states} with vectors
+1. replace {chart cells, discrete distributions} with vectors
 2. unroll the "inference" procedure for a suitable number of iterations
 3. train via backpropagation